newrelic-csec/video-reactplayer-js/README.md

 For your convenience, we have included a React component in [samples/NewRelicReactPlayer.js](./samples/NewRelicReactPlayer.js) that you can use as a boilerplate to build your app upon.

+## Limitations
+ReactPlayer is a broad solution that leverages different player API into a common one.
+Because of that, we can only provide a shallow implementation for the basic functionalities.
+In order to allow full instrumentation, consider tackling every video provider by itself.

+### Seeks
+ReactPlayer API does not fully translate onSeek events for all video providers, those untracked seeks will be reported `as buffers`.